Diego-CP/NDSDocumentacion/SRS.md

 Buttons will have a simple design with little text, one or two words at most, that gives as much description on the action they initiate.
 Examples are: "Accept", "Upload", and "Contact Seller".
 Follow up prompts, notifications or windows will be opened as a result and will give instructions on how to use them and if any inputs are needed.

-  1.
-## Performance
+## 6.2 Performance

 AutoMart as a product works as a web page, meaning that performance will be affected by incoming traffic to the site.
 Responses might be slow depending on what part of the site is receiving traffic, particularly product details as those send images back so that clients can preview cars.
 Reducing image sizes will be an important part of making sure the site runs smoothly.

-  1.
-## Security
+## 6.3 Security

 It is necessary for there to be different access levels to ensure employees cannot view information they are not allowed to.
 The existence of Superadmins ensures that Auto Groups have to be validated by someone prior to conducting business, admins ensure that managers can only view details about their corresponding Agencies, whereas managers themselves prevent sellers from handling delicate data from the Agency.
 This is accomplished by adding login credentials tied to the aforementioned access levels.

-  1.
-## Safety
+## 6.4 Safety

 AutoMart is being developed as a cloud-based implementation, which removes any need for server upkeep and maintenance by either the client or the developers.
 The databases are made to be secure, having Superadmin access only to ensure privacy, as well as a separate portal that allows these Superadmins to view any account's data in a digestible and easy way.

-1.
-# Internationalization and Localization Requirements
+# 7. Internationalization and Localization Requirements

 So far the platform is meant to be deployed only in Mexico, which removes any need for internationalization or localization.
 The language in which the software is to be developed is in Spanish.

-1.
-# ORecorrido ther Requirements and Regulations
+# 8. Recorrido ther Requirements and Regulations

 **8.1 Accessing the platform**